GoogleCloudPlatform/security-analytics/cicd/README.md

-# CI/CD for CSA on Chronicle
+# CI/CD for CSA on Google Security Operations

 ## Overview

-The [`python` folder](./python/) contains Python helper scripts to gather rules from a local folder and from the remote Chronicle instance, and to compare them, uploading changed or new files to the Chronicle instance.
+The [`python` folder](./python/) contains Python helper scripts to gather rules from a local folder and from the remote Google Security Operations instance, and to compare them, uploading changed or new files to the Google Security Operations instance.

 ## Pre-installation

 Pre-requisites can be installed by copying the files from the folder locally, and running `pip3 install -r requirements.txt`

-To run this script you will need a Chronicle API Service Account JSON file.
-This can be obtained from your Google Chronicle account team.
+To run this script you will need a Google SecOps API Service Account JSON file.
+This can be obtained from your Google Security Operations account team.

 ## Usage

-First export the path to your Chronicle API key like this:
+First export the path to your Google SecOps API key like this:

 ```bash
 export PATH_TO_KEY=~/malachite-abc-7ba40dd4f123.json